 What is 5k Gold (Definition and Meaning)?

-5k gold is a low-karat gold alloy, and low amount of pure gold content and high amount of other metals make this alloy unappealing to investors and jewelry connoisseurs but also problematic from metal allergies standpoint.
+5k gold is a low-karat gold alloy.
+Low amount of pure gold content and high amount of other metals make this gold alloy unappealing to investors and jewelry connoisseurs, and problematic from metal allergies standpoint.

 Is 5k Gold Magnetic?

-No, 5k gold isn’t magnetic, it’s diamagnetic when yellow gold is alloyed with other non-magnetic or paramagnetic metals like silver, iridium, palladium, ruthenium, platinum and rhodium.
+No, 5k gold isn’t magnetic.
+Instead, it’s diamagnetic when yellow gold is alloyed with other non-magnetic or paramagnetic metals like silver, iridium, palladium, ruthenium, platinum and rhodium.

-5k gold becomes magnetic when gold is mixed with ferro-magnetic metals like iron, nickel, cobalt and some forms of stainless steel.
+5k gold becomes magnetic when gold is mixed with ferro-magnetic metals like iron, nickel, cobalt and some stainless steel forms.

-5k gold contains a minimum of 20.85% pure gold and 79.15% other metals.
+5k gold alloy contains 20.85% pure gold and 79.15% other metals.
 When these other metals are magnetic or ferromagnetic, they make the whole 5k gold object magnetizable because the amount of diamagnetic yellow gold is too low.

 No, 5k gold isn’t hypoallergenic, it’s allergenic.

-Two obvious examples are copper (moderately allergenic) and nickel (highly allergenic), but even silver can cause dermatitis in sensitive individuals.
+Two obvious examples are copper (moderately allergenic) and nickel (highly allergenic), but even silver causes dermatitis in sensitive individuals.

-Bottom line is that 5k gold isn’t safe for people with known metal allergies.
+Bottom line is that 5k gold isn’t safe for people with known metal allergies, despite pure gold being hypoallergenic.

 No, there’s no bullion made from 5k gold.
-5k gold has never been used to produce investment grade bullion because the amount of pure gold in this alloy is too low (only 20.85%).
+5k gold has never been used to produce investment grade bullion (coins and bars) because the amount of pure gold in this alloy is too low (only 20.85%).

 Are you interested in investment-grade gold coins and bars?